-- A notional ill health pension is calculated in accordance with the member's legacy scheme provisions on the basis that they had been ill health retired on 31 March 2022 - A comparison of the two pensions is made and where the legacy arrangements would have resulted in a higher pension the 2015 Scheme pension is uplifted by the amount of the difference between the two arrangements - The final ill health pension and uplift (if applicable) will be paid from the 2015 Scheme 5.4.
-Where the notional legacy scheme ill health pension provides a greater ill health pension entitlement, the difference between both calculations will be paid to the member as a pension enhancement from the 2015 Scheme.
-Survivor benefits will be paid in accordance with the 2015 Scheme regulations.
-6. Added Service and Additional Pension Arrangements 6.1.
-Provisions which allow arrangements for purchasing added service7 or additional pension in the Legacy Scheme through periodical contributions agreements will continue after 31 March 2022.
-6.2.
-It is possible for members of the Legacy Scheme to purchase additional pension, depending on individual circumstances and by agreement with the scheme manager.
-Additional pension can be paid for either in a lump sum or by paying additional contributions in instalments over a number of years.
-Added service and additional pension agreements that are already underway will continue after the transfer to the 2015 Scheme.
+- 6.1.
+Provisions which allow arrangements for purchasing additional pensionable service in the Legacy Schemes through periodical contributions agreements will continue after 31 March 2022. - 6.2.
+It is possible for members of the Legacy Schemes to purchase additional pensionable service, depending on individual circumstances and by agreement with the scheme manager.
+This can be paid for either in a lump sum or by paying additional contributions in instalments over a number of years.
+All existing agreements that are already underway will continue after the transfer to the 2015 Scheme.
 This is because they do not involve continuing to accrue legacy scheme pensions, rather, the scheme members concerned are paying in instalments for a previously agreed enhancement to their pension or pensionable service.
-These arrangements are therefore unaffected by the Bill or by these draft regulations.
-6.3.
-The policy intention is to ensure that only valid, existing arrangements entered into before 1 April 2022 will be permitted to continue and that scheme members will not be able to enter into any new arrangements to purchase additional pension in the Legacy Scheme after 31 March 2022.
-6.4.
+These arrangements are therefore unaffected by the Bill or by these draft regulations. - 6.3.
+The policy intention is to ensure that only valid, existing arrangements entered into before 1 April 2022 will be permitted to continue and that scheme members will not be able to enter into any new arrangements to purchase additional pension in the Legacy Scheme after 31 March 2022. - 6.4.
 We are considering the impact of the Bill on the existing arrangements and may need to make additional amendments to these regulations to ensure the policy intention can be fulfilled.
 Any further amendment that is required will be included in the final Regulations.
-7 Provision to purchase added service, called "past added years" or "added years" was ended on 31 March 2007.

-7. Other Transitional Provisions 7.1.
+7. Other Transitional Provisions

+- 7.1.
 All other transitional provisions that exist in the 2015 Scheme are not affected by The Bill or these draft Regulations.
-In particular: 7.2.
-Final salary link - The 2013 Act8 already provides a final salary link, meaning that legacy scheme benefits are calculated with reference to the member's pensionable earnings at the point of retirement, even though that may be as a member of the 2015 Scheme.
-This provision is maintained beyond 2022.
-7.3.
-Eligibility of Pensioners - Pensioner members of the Scottish Teachers Superannuation Scheme are eligible to be members of the 2015 Scheme through the provision set out in Regulation 18 of The Teachers' Pension Scheme (Scotland) (No 2) Regulations 2014.
-No additional amendment is required.
+In particular: - 7.2.
+Final salary link The 2013 Act already provides a final salary link, meaning that legacy scheme benefits are calculated with reference to the member's pensionable earnings at the point of retirement, even though that may be as a member of the 2015 scheme.
+This provision is maintained beyond 2022. - 7.3.
+Calculation of weighted accrual Transitional members of the 1992 Legacy Scheme may benefit from weighted accrual that continues after the transition to the 2015 Scheme.
+This provision is already established in Part 2A (Continuous Service Pension) of Schedule 2 of The Firemen's Pension Scheme Order 1992 (S).
+No further amendment is required.

-8 Schedule 7 of The Public Service Pensions Act 2013
+&lt;sup>8 Schedule 7 of The Public Service Pensions Act 2013